andreasjost/CI-MS3-Software-Forum/README.md

 ### Jinja/Flask/Javascript

 Sometimes the behavior of the different languages was unexpected.
 For example:
-- I had to quit the habit of putting code in comments in the html files for testing, because a comment containing Jinja (
+- I had to quit the habit of putting code in comments in  html files for testing, because a comment containing Jinja (
 {{ or }} ) is being read as code, and not as a comment
 - Not all JavaScript is being read when it's in a separate file.
 Therefore, I had to add JavaScript to the html files directly in some cases, otherwise it would never get called.
 Overall, that makes the code less readable